 Imagine this scenario: you’re out shooting and take an amazing, once-in-a-lifetime image of the San Francisco skyline.
-Pleased with your work, your rush home and put it up on your Flickr account, your 500px gallery and your Goolge+ page.
+Pleased with your work, your rush home and put it up on your Flickr account or your 500px gallery.
 It’s up on Facebook, you’ve Tweeted it, it’s out there for the world to see.

 Six months later, your photo is on the cover of a magazine.
 You didn’t give them permission to print it, and you certainly didn’t get paid for it.

 So you decide to sue the magazine for copyright infringement.
 You head to an attorney’s office and ask them to take the case.
 Their first question is likely going to be, “Did you register the image with the US Copyright Office?”

 If you think that just taking the image, watermarking it, and putting “Image Copyright © 2012 Joe Photographer, All Rights Reserved” in the metadata was all you needed to do to protect your image from being ripped off, you’d be wrong.

 To defend your copyright – at least, in court – you need to register the image with the US Copyright Office.
 Without it, your case cannot even be heard in court, according to Ed Greenberg and Jack Reznicki, authors of the Photographer’s Survival Manual.

 “… you cannot file a copyright infringement suit against anyone without a registration in hand,” they write in the book.
 “Registration is your “key to the courthouse.””

 A lot of photographers don’t bother with it because they think they’ll never have an image worth ripping off.
 In all honestly, however, you just never know when that might actually happen to you.